 SP3 Improve the adoption of sustainable resource management and climate-smart agriculture

-During the SDP 5 years period (2019-2023), the Ministry trained 769 farmers and 75 staff on sustainable resource management and climate smart agriculture.
+The Ministry trained 769 farmers and 75 staff on sustainable resource management and climate smart agriculture.
 Another 550 farmers have been certified for organic farming.

 Climate-smart Agriculture farm in Nayarabale, Vaturova, Cakaudrove